Note: Frequently Asked Questions About A.A. are available here.

 4. Why does the Portland, Oregon metropolitan area need additional Central/Intergroup Offices?

-Until recently, a single Intergroup served the Portland, Oregon metropolitan area.
+Until 2010, a single Intergroup served the Portland, Oregon metropolitan area.
 This is a large geographical area with Troutdale to the East, Hillsboro to the West, St. Helens to the North and Clackamas to the South.
 Clearly, groups that are located on the edges of this boundary require a greater distance to travel to the current Intergroup.
 Thus, some groups are physically isolated from the single Intergroup.

 Intergroup Service Committees, such as Public Information (PI), Cooperation with the Professional Community (CPC), Corrections, Cooperation with Treatment Facilities (CTF), etc. are stretched thinly when they need to cover a vast geographical area such as the Portland metropolitan area.
 These Service Committees are the vital link between A.A. and those in the community seeking information about A.A.
 In other words, Service Committees reach alcoholics that may normally not be reached by an A.A. group.
 If we can provide additional services in our geographical area, we will ease the burden on our existing Intergroup Service Committees and increase our effectiveness in reaching those alcoholics that normally would not be reached.